YenJungChen/Data-Mining-Implementation/Feature Selection/README.md

 Feature selection algorithm

-Code are implemented in Xcode Mac.
+All the code are implemented in Xcode Mac.
 2016/12/08